Sinamh/electronjs--todolist/README.md

-# mhdnjs-electron-shopping-list
+# mhdnjs-electron-todo-list

 A simple shopping list desktop app created using electronjs